![]() ![]() |

 The Truth Initative has started a free text messaging program created for teens to help them stop vaping.
 Parents can also use this resource to help support their child during the process.

-Students can text DITCHJUUL to 88709 to receive messages about quitting.
-Parents can text QUIT to (202)899-7550 to receive support to help their children quit vaping. |
+Parents can text QUIT to (202)899-7550 to receive support to help their children quit vaping.